 Table 1 summarizes the estimation results.
 It contains the sums of the coefficients on the two lags of each variable and a Wald test for their joint significance.
-The signs are as expected.
-Expansionary monetary policy increases the output gap and decreases unemployment.
-Higher domestic demand shock decreases unemployment and causes contractions of monetary policy.
-Expansionary fiscal policy increases the output gap and decreases unemployment.
-Foreign demand shocks increase the domestic output gap, lower unemployment and causes contractions of monetary policy.
-Technology shocks decrease unemployment and also the output gap.
-Table 1 contains the sum of the coefficients on both lags as well as p-values from F-tests for joint significance.
+The signs are largely as expected.
+Contractionary monetary policy increases unemployment and decreases the output gap.
+A higher output gap decreases unemployment and causes a monetary policy contraction.
+Expansionary fiscal policy decreases unemployment and increases the output gap.
+Foreign demand shocks reduce unemployment, increase the domestic output gap and cause contractions of monetary policy.
+Technology shocks decrease unemployment and increase the output gap.